Operation Uranus: Axis

 Case Blue involved German and other Axis forces sprawled out across a front over 480 km wide and several hundred kilometers deep, while the decision to conquer Stalingrad had stretched Axis forces even more thinly by drawing away personnel eastwards.
-For example, in early July the Sixth Army was defending a 160 km line, while also committing to an offensive which involved a distance of around 400 km.
+For example, in early July, the Sixth Army was defending a 160 km line, while also committing to an offensive which involved a distance of around 400 km.
 Army Group B, which was split from Army Group South (the forces operating around the Caucasus were named Army Group A), seemed strong on paper: it included the Second and Sixth German, Fourth Panzer, Fourth and Third Romanian, Eighth Italian, and Second Hungarian Armies.
 Army Group B had the 48th Panzer Corps, which had the strength of a weakened panzer division, and a single infantry division as reserves.
 For the most part the German flanks were held by arriving non-German Axis armies, while German forces were used to spearhead continued operations in Stalingrad and in the Caucasus.

 While Adolf Hitler expressed confidence in the ability of non-German Axis units to protect German flanks, in reality these units relied on largely obsolete equipment and horse-drawn artillery, while in many cases the harsh treatment of enlisted personnel by officers caused poor morale.
 In regard to mechanization, the First Romanian Armored Division was equipped with around 100 Czech-built R-2 tanks, armed with a 37 mm gun ineffective against the armor of Soviet T-34 tanks.
 Similarly, their 37 mm PaK anti-tank guns were also antiquated and they were largely short of ammunition.
 Only after repeated requests did the Germans send the Romanian units 75 mm PaK guns; six per division.
 These units were extended over very large sections of front; for example, the Third Romanian Army occupied a line 140 km long, while the Fourth Romanian Army protected a line no less than 270 km long.
-The Italians and Hungarians were positioned at the Don west of the Third Romanian Army, but the German commanders did not hold in high regard the capability of those units to fight.
+The Italians and Hungarians were positioned at the Don west of the Third Romanian Army.

 Generally, German forces were in no better shape; they were weakened by months of fighting the Red Army, and, while Stavka raised new armies, the German high command attempted to maintain its existing mechanized units.
 Furthermore, during the course of the German offensive between May and November 1942, two motorized divisions, the elite Leibstandarte and the Großdeutschland, were redeployed from Army Group A to the West, to provide a mechanized reserve in case of an Allied landing in France.
 The Sixth Army had also suffered many casualties during the fighting in the city of Stalingrad proper.
 In some cases, such as that of the 22nd Panzer Division, their equipment was no better than that of the First Romanian Armored Division.
 German formations were also overextended along large stretches of front; the XI Army Corps, for example, had to defend a front around 100 km long.